mhaidar70/circuit-python/README.md

 ### Description

-We wired up a photinterrupter and coded it to track how many times it has been interrupted by displaying it every 4 seconds on a LCD screen.
+We wired up a photointerrupter and coded it to track how many times it has been interrupted by displaying it every 4 seconds on a LCD screen.

 ### Wiring and Code
 ![Screenshot 2023-05-03 140851](https://user-images.githubusercontent.com/112962044/236006089-5adb9660-6f90-4623-8968-ed9ecd07250a.png)